Program customization

 Additional dates may be communicated by teachers at a later date.

-Additional dates can be agreed between registrants and the teachers responsible for each teaching unit, to limit scheduling conflicts.
+Additional dates can be agreed between registrants and the teachers responsible for each TU to limit scheduling conflicts.

 Please consult the Moodle areas of the various non-core areas for detailed information.